Skip to footer content

 2. Using the classic foreach loop

-Conversion using LINQ
+Conversion Using LINQ

 The LINQ method is a powerful tool in C# that provides a way to query collections in a declarative manner.
 Let's take a look at how this can be done.

-Define a method like below code example:
+Define a method as follows:

-private static void LinqMethod(DataTable dt)
+private static List<dynamic> LinqMethod(DataTable dt)

 {

-var list = dt.AsEnumerable().Select(row =>
+return dt.AsEnumerable().Select(row =>

 new